When to Start Saving for Retirement (It’s Sooner Than You Think)

 What About the Other Things You Could Spend Money On?

 Your financial obligations tend to grow throughout your 20s.
 Maybe you need to pay back student loans or cover a mortgage on a new home.
-Retirement might seem like a distant goal after you’ve dealt with your bills and debt in here and now.
+Retirement might seem like a distant goal after you’ve dealt with your bills and debt in the here and now.

 “For us, it was a conscious decision,” Cothern says.
 “We knew that the money we had available to us early in our lives had the potential to have the biggest impact.”